1. IEEE Signal Processing Magazine

 Some hints for nominators Each year, SPS receives about 60-65 nominations, and IEEE a total of around 1000 and the number is climbing.
 About one third of the nominations are successful.
 While all pertinent information can be obtained from public IEEE websites (see in particular https://www.ieee.org/content/dam/ieee-org/ieee/web/org/govern/fellow_operations_manual.pdf), we would like to give some hints to improve the chances that a nomination will be successful.
 It helps to understand the elaborate review process.
 The submitted nominations first undergo a technical evaluation by a relevant Society Fellow Evaluation Committee.
 This results in a rank-ordering (based on numerical grade scores) of all the nominees and for each nomination a brief essay (150-200 words) regarding the following questions:

 The essays, rank ordering and score go to the IEEE-level Fellow Committee.
 The committee is partitioned into small groups, and the nomination forms are randomly distributed over the groups.
 Each nomination is then scored on four categories.
 The Society score and rank-ordering is one category, but it counts for only 25% of the total.
 The main category is Technical Accomplishment (40%).
 Since the IEEE-Level groups are not necessarily experts in the nominees' subfields, they will be informed by the Society Committee essays, so these essays play an important role.
 The remaining categories are the attached references letters from 3-5 IEEE Fellows (15%), professional activities (10%), and years in the profession (10%).
 From this process, it is important to realize that the majority of reviewers are non-experts on the work of a nominee.
 Nomination forms should be written with this in mind!
 Therefore, it is crucial to focus on clear, tangible contributions as well as evidence, and equally important is their impact on society.
 Clear essays by the Society Committees are very important as well, so please help the committee members by making the required input for these essays readily (and compactly) available in the nomination form.
 The Society Committees do not see the Fellow-grade reference letters, as these go directly to the IEEE-level Fellow Committee.
 Thus, these letters should be written to impress non-experts, and also the stature of the referee should be briefly pointed out.
-On the other hand, the Society Committees do have access to endorsement letters (up to three are allowed and do not have to be written by IEEE Fellows).
+This also means that the nominator and nomination form play a critical role at the society evaluation stage.
+In addition, the Society Committees do have access to endorsement letters (up to three are allowed and do not have to be written by IEEE Fellows).
 Endorsement letters are particularly important in clarifying an individual’s specific contributions as part of a team effort (e.g., in industry) and impact on commercialization, standardization, product development, or education.
 Finally, while many of us are familiar with nominations related to outstanding academic contributions (these go to the category “Research Engineer/Scientist”), there are three other submission categories with equal recognition:

 In each case, the contributions are to be judged on the basis of uniqueness, innovation, and wide acceptance.
 For the latter categories, it is important that the nominator points out clearly what the individual’s technical contribution was to a group effort.
 In addition, you should add what were the specific technical contributions that the nominee made, which made the achievement possible.
 Please submit your nomination no later than 1 March.
 Again the online nomination form can be found at http://www.ieee.org/membership_services/membership/fellows/fellows_nomination.html.
 Questions on the IEEE Fellow nomination process should be sent to firstname.lastname@example.org.
 There are many deserving members of the Signal Processing Society.
 We encourage you to help them get the recognition that comes with being an IEEE Fellow.